neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/README.md

 ### Which important problem will we solve today?

-- How to "remember" values in JavaScript so we can use them later on
+- how to "remember" values in JavaScript, so that we can use them later on

 ### Why is the content of today's block that important for the students?

-- Variables are a basic building block for writing reusable logic.
+Variables are a basic building block for writing reusable logic.
 Write code once and use it as often as you need to.

 ### Pose a question to be answered by the end of the block!